-The PRRA-CC will intervene mainly on the promotion of small-scale irrigation.
+The Project will intervene mainly on the promotion of small-scale irrigation.

-The PRRA-CC's approach is based on the strategy guidelines of Small Irrigation in Niger adopted by the Government April 10, 2015.
+The project's approach is based on the strategy guidelines of Small Irrigation in Niger adopted by the Government April 10, 2015.
 One of the principles is that any intervention is conditioned by a request of the farmer (individual or group) on the basis of a principle of participation (financial and/or physical) to the investment.
-Thus, the PRRA-CC proposes to provide producers of innovative irrigation facilities (drop by drop, other networks, solar).
+Thus, the project proposes to provide producers of innovative irrigation facilities (drop by drop, other networks, solar).
 As the project is a pilot phase, all facilities corresponding to innovative irrigation systems is fully funded and in accordance with the action plan of SPIN at the specific impact 2.